carmenmoralesb/carmenmoralesb/README.md

 <img src="header.png" width="600">

   <samp> Programmer with experience in web and mobile development.
-I studied  4 years in Cádiz (2yrs Certificate of Higher Education in Web Development and 2yrs in Certificate of Higher Education in Systems&Network Administration.
+I studied  4 years in Cádiz (2yrs Certificate of Higher Education in Web Development and 2yrs in Certificate of Higher Education in Systems&Network Administration).
 Now I am professionally dedicated to the world of Android development  but in my free time I like to continue learning other languages and technologies.
 I consider myself a fan of Python :heart:
   </samp>

 <img src="header_programming.png" width="300">